Mingkai14/DDGWizard/Docs/Installation_Guide.rst

     <div style="text-align: justify;">
     <h4>4.
 Config container</h4>
-    Your Linux system needs to have at least one of the two container systems, <span class="keyword-highlight">Docker</span> or <span class="keyword-highlight">Singularity</span>, installed and configured in order for the feature extraction pipeline of DDGWizard to run.
+    Your Linux system needs to have at least one of the two container systems, <span class="keyword-highlight">Docker</span> or <span class="keyword-highlight">Singularity</span>, installed and configured in order for the feature calculation pipeline of DDGWizard to run.
 You can download and install them from <a href="https://www.docker.com/">the official Docker websites</a> and <a href="https://sylabs.io/singularity/">the official Singularity websites</a>.
     <p></p>
-    You can choose one of <span class="keyword-highlight">Docker</span> or <span class="keyword-highlight">Singularity</span> to be used by the feature extraction pipeline.
+    You can choose one of <span class="keyword-highlight">Docker</span> or <span class="keyword-highlight">Singularity</span> to be used by the feature calculation pipeline.
 If you choose <span class="keyword-highlight">Docker</span>, you will need to perform an additional step:
     <p></p>
     </div>